tothzs-gde/ml_template/docs/confluence/storing_datasets.md

 Then, when you later inspect a run, you know precisely which dataset artifact was tied to that run.

-###### Some teams even bake custom “dataset-flavors” so that datasets are treated as first-class tracked artifacts in MLflow (or attach dataset version IDs as tags).

 ### Pros

 - **Tight association with the experiment**: it’s very clear which dataset version was used in that run.